olivkoch/applied-science-handbook/delivering-for-the-product/10x-things.md

 That's what we do: we build things that people things could not exist.

 How to do this?
+In two concurrent ways:

-Spend time with customers.
+1. Spend time with customers.

-Push the technologies to its limits.
+2. Push the technologies to its limits.

 Keep iterating between the two and build a mental model of the killer product.

-Stick to first principles, not analogies. u-boat 30% faster if latest material and AI-optimized hull?
+Stick to first principles, not analogies.
+Can we make a u-boat 30% faster if we use the latest material and AI-optimized hull?

-Use rules of thumbs: software can be made 10X faster.
-Physical world: Navier-Stoke equations
+Use rules of thumbs: in the world of bits, things can be made 10X faster with some magic, 100X, much less so.
+In the physical world, maybe knowing the Navier-Stoke equations is more useful there.

 10x things are hard to find.
 Use the 5 why rule.

-Examples:

-- Bad: I can make this component 10X faster.

-- OK: I can make this component 10X faster which saves $3M in compute.
-Good, but how big of a deal is this, and how long will we keep this component in prod?

-- Good:

-- Great:

 == How to deliver 10X things